 Front walkways are a key feature in establishing curb appeal.
-Front walks and stoops should be brick, stone or concrete.
-Wood may be used at rear entrances.
+Front walks and stoops should be brick, stone, or concrete.
+Color choice shall be harmonious with home color and with materials found in Eastern region of U.S. Wood may be used at rear entrances.